 Severe pedestrian accident injuries often warrant constant medical or rehabilitative care.
 They rob victims of their independence and quality of life.
 When such injuries are the result of a careless driver, you may have grounds for compensation to assist with medical bills, lost income, and other damages.

-Virginia Pedestrian Accident Time Deadlines
+Virginia Pedestrian Accident Victim Settlements

 In our state, there are strict deadlines for filing a lawsuit.
 In many cases, the Commonwealth of Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, special circumstances apply depending on the age or disability of the person injured.
 Don’t wait to seek compensation – speak an experienced attorney as soon as possible after the accident.
 This is vitally important in protecting your rights so that you can receive the maximum settlement for your case.
 If a deadline is missed, your opportunity to file a claim may be lost forever.